Willie Aikens: Kansas City Royals

 Aikens led the Royals in both home runs and RBIs in the strike shortened 1981 season.
 His Royals returned to the postseason, but were swept by the Oakland Athletics in the 1981 American League Division Series.
 For his part, Aikens batted .333 (three for nine) and also reached base three times via base on balls.
 However, he failed to score or drive in any runs.

-Aikens batted over .300 for the first time in his career in 1983, only to see his career rapidly began to decline afterwards.
+Aikens batted over .300 for the first time in his career in 1983, only to see his career rapidly begin to decline afterwards.
 Toward the end of the 1983 season, Aikens and several of his Royals teammates were questioned by U.S. attorney Jim Marquez in connection with a federal cocaine probe.
 Following the season, Aikens, Jerry Martin and Willie Wilson pleaded guilty to attempting to purchase cocaine, while former teammate Vida Blue pleaded guilty to possession of three grams of cocaine.
 Aikens, Blue, Martin and Wilson were all sentenced to three months in prison.